-Description and practical examples of the presence and participation in the community of so-called "redundant" people using the accomplishments of John O'Brien
+In this introduction there will be a description and practical examples of the presence and participation in the community of so-called "redundant" people using the accomplishments of John O'Brien

 Most people with a more severe disability do not yet participate actively in society.
 The possibility of participation is mentioned and even advocated in national government policy.
 However, institutionalization is still so great that radical transformations do not take place.
-The national government itself is largely to blame for this.
-At the end of the 1980s, a decision was made in favour of de-concentration in terms of the policy.
+At the end of the 1980s, in the Netherlands, a decision was made in favor of deconcentration in terms of the policy.
 People with a disability who lived on an institutional site started living in clusters in residential areas.
 However, the size of these clusters was such that small institutes started to emerge.
 The organizational form of the institute was continued in a smaller context.
 Furthermore, the facilities of the "old institute" were used.
 In other words, the orientation was and remained internally focused.
 During that period, policy documents referred to "community care".
 Care in society.
 What was missing, however, was the reciprocal aspect.
 On the one hand, the emphasis was on "care": providing care, which is characterized by one-way traffic from the care provider to the care recipient, on the other hand, no attention was paid to the concept of "participation".